epam/ai-dial/docs/user-guide.md

 ![](./img/publish-request.png)

-3. When your request is apporved, the published conversation or a folder with conversation(s) will become available in the Organization section above all your conversations.
+3. When your request is approved, the published conversation or a folder with conversation(s) will become available in the Organization section above all your conversations.

 ![](./img/organization-section.png)

 **To unpublish a conversation**:

-1. Click **Unpublish** in the converstion menu.
+1. Click **Unpublish** in the conversation menu.

 ![](./img/unpublish-conversation.png)